Professor Emeritus Charged With Meth Distribution

 A professor emeritus of voice and opera at the University of Iowa has been indicted on charges of distributing methamphetamine, causing the death of one person and possessing child pornography, The Iowa City Press-Citizen reported.

-John Muriello is being held in jail, and his trial will begin Dec.
-5 in federal court.
+John Muriello is being held in jail, and his trial in federal court will begin Dec.
+5.

 Trending Stories